 What is Adoption?

-Many people find adoption a fulfilling experience.
-The rewards of becoming a parent and knowing that you have given a child the opportunity of being part of a loving, secure and caring family, are among the best life can offer!
+Knowing that you have given a child or children the experience of a positive childhood, being part of a loving, secure and caring family, are among the best rewards life can offer!

 What is the difference between fostering and adoption?